Kazakhstan–Poland relations: History

 Poland and Kazakhstan have a shared history rooted in the mass deportation of ethnic Poles to the former Kazakh Soviet Socialist Republic of the Soviet Union.
+Poland funded the publication of the émigré magazine Jas Turkistan, published in Paris from 1929 to 1939, which supported the independence of Central Asia—including Kazakhstan—from the Soviet Union.

 Following the joint German-Soviet invasion of Poland, which started World War II in 1939, the Kazakh Soviet Socialist Republic was one of the destinations for the deportations of Poles from Soviet-occupied eastern Poland.
-After the Sikorski–Mayski agreement, Polish diplomatic posts were established Almaty, Semey, Shymkent, Kostanay, Astana, Pavlodar and Petropavl in 1941–1942.
+After the Sikorski–Mayski agreement, Polish diplomatic posts were established Almaty, Semey, Shymkent, Kostanay, Astana, Pavlodar, Taraz, and Petropavl in 1941–1942.
 In early 1942, a portion of the Polish Anders' Army along with civilians was relocated to southern Kazakhstan, whereas the remainder was moved to the Uzbek and Kyrgyz SSRs.
-The 1st Uhlan Regiment, the 8th Infantry Division and 10th Infantry Division were stationed in Otar, Shokpak and Lugovoy, respectively.
-The Poles suffered from epidemics and famine and many died.
+The 1st Uhlan Regiment, the 8th Infantry Division, and 10th Infantry Division were stationed in Otar, Shokpak and Lugovoy, respectively.
+The Poles suffered from epidemics and famine, with many dying.
 In 1942, the army with many civilians was evacuated to Iran.
 As of 1943, there were still nearly 77,000 Polish citizens in Kazakhstan, according to Soviet data.
 After the war, over 62,000 Poles were repatriated from the Kazakh SSR to Poland in 1946–1948.

 Poland and Kazakhstan established formal diplomatic relations in 1992.
 A double tax avoidance agreement was signed between the countries in 1995.
-Several cooperation agreements were signed between the two countries, concerning economy (2006), tourism (2007), defense (2012), education (2014) and agriculture (2016).
+Several cooperation agreements were signed between the two countries, concerning economy (2006), tourism (2007), defense (2012), education (2014), and agriculture (2016).